mosip/id-authentication/design/registration/registrtaion-packet_export.md

 **Functional Background**

 As part of the registration packet created successfully the Supervisor has to authenticate the packets using the EOD process.
 Once done the authenticated packets will be uploaded to the registration processor by manually or automatically.
-If the registration application is not in online and RO/RS wants to export to the specific folder based on the configuration.
+If the registration application is not in online and RO/RS wants to export to the specific folder based on the user section path.
 Later the RO/RS will be uploaded same by using the portal services.

 **Packet Export**
 - The UI will provide the option to export label as **'Export'** the packets which status as 'Created'.
-- The exported packets path should be a configurable one , this values should be taken from as part of the sync.
+- The exported packets path should be chosen by the user.
 - The status should be updated in the transaction table as 'Exported'.
 - While fetching the packet status this status 'Exported' also should be included.
-- While deleting the packets for the configured no.of days, should include this status also.
+- While deleting the packets for the configured no.of days, should include this status.

 **Non Functional Scope**